evanwill/get-git-b/content/2-install.md

 git config --global user.email "myemail@gmail.com"
 ```

-(If you set [set up email privacy](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#about-commit-email-addresses){:target="_blank" rel="noopener"} on GitHub, remember to use the correct email alias!)
+(If you set [set up email privacy](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#about-commit-email-addresses) on GitHub, remember to use the correct email alias!)

 Next, set your default text editor.
 The current versions of the Git for Windows installer allow you to set the default editor during setup, so Windows users should not need to complete this step.